Ichimoku cloud analysis: EUR/USD, XAU/USD, AUD/USD

 EUR/USD, “Euro vs US Dollar”

-EURUSD is testing the bearish channel’s upside border.
+EUR/USD continues testing the bearish channel’s upside border.
 The instrument is currently moving above Ichimoku Cloud, thus indicating an ascending tendency.
-The markets could indicate that the price may test the cloud’s downside border at 1.0145 and then resume moving upwards to reach 1.0450.
+The markets could indicate that the price may test the cloud’s downside border at 1.0160 and then resume moving upwards to reach 1.0450.
 Another signal in favour of a further uptrend will be a rebound from the rising channel’s downside border.
-However, the bullish scenario may no longer be valid if the price breaks the cloud’s downside border and fixes below 1.0080.
+However, the bullish scenario may no longer be valid if the price breaks the cloud’s downside border and fixes below 1.0105.
 In this case, the pair may continue falling towards 0.9990.
-To confirm a further uptrend, the price must break the bearish channel’s upside and fix above 1.0235.

 XAU/USD, “Gold vs US Dollar”

-XAUUSD is growing inside the bullish channel.
-The instrument is currently moving above Ichimoku Cloud, thus indicating an ascending tendency.
-The markets could indicate that the price may test Tenkan-Sen and Kijun-Sen at 1725.00 and then resume moving upwards to reach 1790.00.
+XAU/USD is testing Tenkan-Sen. The instrument is currently moving above Ichimoku Cloud, thus indicating an ascending tendency.
+The markets could indicate that the price may test Kijun-Sen at 1755.00 and then resume moving upwards to reach 1835.00.
 Another signal in favour of a further uptrend will be a rebound from the rising channel’s downside border.
-However, the bullish scenario may no longer be valid if the price breaks the cloud’s downside border and fixes below 1695.00.
-In this case, the pair may continue falling towards 1645.00.
+However, the bullish scenario may no longer be valid if the price breaks the cloud’s downside border and fixes below 1710.00.
+In this case, the pair may continue falling towards 1665.00.

 AUD/USD, “Australian Dollar vs US Dollar”

-AUDUSD is rebounding from Tenkan-Sen and Kijun-Sen. The instrument is currently moving above Ichimoku Cloud, thus indicating an ascending tendency.
-The markets could indicate that the price may test Tenkan-Sen at 0.6995 and then resume moving upwards to reach 0.7140.
+AUD/USD is correcting inside the bullish channel.
+The instrument is currently moving inside Ichimoku Cloud, thus indicating a sideways tendency.
+The markets could indicate that the price may test the cloud’s downside border at 0.6915 and then resume moving upwards to reach 0.7135.
 Another signal in favour of a further uptrend will be a rebound from the rising channel’s downside border.
-However, the bullish scenario may no longer be valid if the price breaks the cloud’s downside border and fixes below 0.6795.
-In this case, the pair may continue falling towards 0.6705.
+However, the bullish scenario may no longer be valid if the price breaks the cloud’s downside border and fixes below 0.6855.
+In this case, the pair may continue falling towards 0.6760.

 Before you enter foreign exchange and stock markets, you have to remember that trading currencies and other investment products is trading in nature and always involves a considerable risk.
 As a result of various financial fluctuations, you may not only significantly increase your capital, but also lose it completely.
 Therefore, our clients have to assure RoboForex that they understand all the possible consequences of such risks, they know all the specifics, rules and regulations governing the use of investment products, including corporate events, resulting in the change of underlying assets.
 Client understands that there are special risks and features that affect prices, exchange rates and investment products.